WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 The complementary to legalization is to address addiction (not only to substance) at its roots.
 Sadly, just like crimes, there are many risk factors of addiction, and it's too big of a subject, so I'll try to be quick:
 * Genetics contributes to addiction vulnerability, again we can't really do much for this.
-* Age is also factor, teenagers are most vulnerable for the same reasons they're more prone to crimes.
+* Age is also a factor, teenagers are most vulnerable for the same reasons they're more prone to crimes.
 So education and promoting responsible use to the youth is important (but a bit vain, let's be serious).
 * Stressful and traumatic events (war or crimes...) are big factors, fighting these will help but we're kind of in a loop here.
 * Poverty can expose people to those events and reduce the access to health care or social support, acting as an indirect factor to addiction.
 Solving poverty seems quite a fetch (although...) so at the very least we should try to help addicts instead of punishing them.